zeripath/java-gitea-api/docs/NotificationApi.md

 <a name="notifyReadRepoList"></a>
 # **notifyReadRepoList**
-> notifyReadRepoList(owner, repo, all, statusTypes, toStatus, lastReadAt)
+> List&lt;NotificationThread&gt; notifyReadRepoList(owner, repo, all, statusTypes, toStatus, lastReadAt)

 Mark notification threads as read, pinned or unread on a specific repo